Making a Claim for Compensation

 Telephone lodgement

-Any other person injured in a transport accident can contact the TAC by telephone to lodge their claim on 1300 654 329 for the cost of a local call if made from a land-line.
+Any person injured in a transport accident can contact the TAC by telephone to lodge their claim on 1300 654 329 for the cost of a local call if made from a land-line.

 If the person has a disability that makes communicating by telephone difficult, an authorised person should contact the TAC to discuss an alternate arrangement for lodging a claim.

-What happens during claim lodgement?
+What happens during telephone claim lodgement?

 A member of the TAC will: